Your quote:

 Pain management with device

-(R) = Restricted services are treatments or services that attract only partial benefits, which means you will only be partially covered for these items or services in a private hospital
+(R) = Restricted services are treatments or services that attract only partial benefits, which means you will only be partially covered for these items or services in a private hospital.

-Gold: The top tier is the most comprehensive option providing coverage for a wide range of hospital treatments.
+The top tier is the most comprehensive option providing coverage for a wide range of hospital treatments.
 While the cost of the top tier is higher, it offers extensive coverage for those who want comprehensive protection and access to a broader range of healthcare services.
 All clinical categories must be unrestricted on Gold hospital cover.

 Gap Payment and Excess